cjbooms/fabrikt/README.md

 }

 dependencies {
-     fabric("com.cjbooms:fabrikt:+") // This should be pinned
+     fabrikt("com.cjbooms:fabrikt:+") // This should be pinned
      ...
 }
 ```